jjgrinwis/terraform-cloud-akamai-phased-release/README.md

 ![image](https://user-images.githubusercontent.com/3455889/151527055-c55540b9-219d-442e-98fb-a931d3dcb8b2.png)

 This is a single .tf file setup which will automatically enable the latest version on staging.
-You need to activate prod and select specific version otherwise it will automatically use the latest one.
+You need to activate prod by setting 'activate_on_prod' to 'true' and select specific version otherwise it will automatically use the latest one.